utdata/icj-class/static-apps/static-03.md

 {% endblock %}
 ```

 - At the top, we _extend_ the detail layout (which in turn extends the base layout.
-It's Inception).
+It's [Inception](https://giphy.com/gifs/cheezburger-mindwarp-inception-3GuP496Wrkos8)).
 - Next, we have the _block info_ with some example content.
 - Then the _block story_ with example content.

 The only thing we have to add to build a new story is the left and right content.
 Heck, for that matter, all we need is the _block story_ content, since we have the same author on all our entries.
-Let's do that!
+Let's fix it up that way!

 ## Edit the detail layout